12 fascinating UX and user research stats to help your business case

 A high number of calls to ING’s contact center were from users unable to use the self-service website or app to achieve their goals.
 This was impacting costs, profitability, and user satisfaction.

-By getting feedback from a variety of sources, using web analytics to analyse customer behaviour, and working in agile, ING was able to quickly add the most pressing usability issues to their design and development stack.
-ING utilised UserZoom’s Information Architecture testing capabilities, including Card Sorting and Tree Testing, to reorder and regroup key product journeys
+By getting feedback from a variety of sources, using web analytics to analyse customer behaviour, and working in Agile, ING was able to quickly add the most pressing usability issues to their design and development stack.
+ING utilised card sorting and tree testing, to reorder and regroup key product journeys

 Now only 0.7% of app users call the call centre to complete their task, and this number continues to fall over time, while a redesigned information architecture and menu structure has reduced the number of calls and complaints related to findability.

-Read the full ING Spain case study here.
+Read the full ING Spain success story here.

 ‘Enlarging a screen to click’ most frustrating mobile shopping problem